How to get involved with SFGFF

 A special thank you to our Festival Sponsors!

-BECOME A COMMUNITY PARTNER
+BECOME A COMMUNITY ALLY

 At every screening, we build connections for our audiences between the moving personal stories & ideas in our films and immediate actions and non-profits here in the San Francisco Bay Area.